 Kola Joha, Badshabhog and Keteki Joha have the strongest aroma attributed to the high concentration of a compound named 2-acetyl-1-pyrroline.
 Joha rice cultivars are famous for its aroma, superfine kernel, good cooking qualities and excellent palatability.
 It is in great demand abroad due to its inherent scent, taste and grain type.

 Joha rice is the most preferred class of rice for eating and farmers of the state invariably grow this class of rice for their consumption on special occasions.
-The varieties of Joha rice are rarely grown exclusively for commercial purposes due it its low productivity and yield and poor resistance to pests and diseases.
+The varieties of Joha rice are rarely grown exclusively for commercial purposes due to its low productivity and yield and poor resistance to pests and diseases.

 Joha rice is grown in only about 5 percent of area in Assam with an average yield of 1 to 1.5 tonnes per hectare as it takes longer time to mature (120 to 160 days).
 Joha rice is grown in relatively marginal lands and often late in the season.
 Traditional practices are only adopted as the farmers believe that its aroma is retained only through these methods.